Biomedical Sciences: Life at Barry

 There is also a full-sized recreational field, athletic fields and a sand volleyball pit.

 - The Monsignor William Barry Memorial Library is located in the center of the beautiful Miami Shores campus.
 The Library is named in loving memory of Monsignor William Barry, one of the founders of Barry University.
 The extensive Library research collections include more than 950,000 physical items, over 40,000 print and on-line journal subscriptions, and several thousand on-line books and streaming video resources.

-- The Division of Information Technology provides a number of services to students including network connectivity for those living in residential halls, online resources for academic work, email services for all students, and a well-equipped main campus computer lab.
+- The Department of Information Technology provides a number of services to students including network connectivity for those living in residential halls, online resources for academic work, email services for all students, and a well-equipped main campus computer lab.

-- The Division of Student Services includes Campus Ministry, Career Services, Office of Student Life, Counseling and Psychological Services, Accessibility Services, International and Multicultural Program and much, much more.
+- The Division of Mission and Student Engagement includes Campus Ministry, Career Services, Office of Student Life, Counseling and Psychological Services, Accessibility Services, International and Multicultural Program and much, much more.